Biomedical research engineer

 engineering devices for digital + global health

 I am a creative, driven bioengineer and advocate of health equity.
-I conduct research to develop devices within digital and global health.
+I conduct research to lead devices and algorithms from concept to clinic within digital and global health.

 I work with engineers, clinicians, scientists, designers, manufacturers, IRBs, and regulators to develop products and algorithms, run clinical or user research, and analyze, facilitate, document, or disseminate along the way.